simpleidserver/SimpleIdServer/docs/documentation/uma20/installation.md

 # Installation

-A User-Managed Access (UMA2.0) API can be hosted in ASP.NET CORE project :
+A Standalone User-Managed Access (UMA2.0) API can be hosted in ASP.NET CORE project :

 ```
 mkdir QuickStart